tcwilkinson/caa2015/ideas.md

 9) Conclusion

 In this presentation I wanted to explore the relation of FS with archaeology.
 It's a first try for me to give a bigger picture and it is mainly based on my own practice.
 I hope to have been able to show some of the effects of FS in Science and Archaeology and the perspectives that are now open.
 FS challenge the authority of science and provide a mean to transform archaeology by questioning transmission and reuse of knowledge.
 Reproducibility makes all the research pipeline available to the scrutiny of the community by reconciling data, process and results.
 Reproducibility is of course not restricted to R but available with all FS.
-Finally I would like to stress our responsibility to make further advocacy for FS in archaeology, and to make it louder and this three points.
+Finally I would like to stress our responsibility to make further advocacy of FS in archaeology, and to make it louder of this three points:
  - FS challenge knowledge transmission
  - FS are pedagogical objects
  - FS make science stronger